Somatic Work

 Impulse completion practices, informed by Sensorimotor Psychotherapy, help resolve these incomplete defensive patterns.

 These are structured exercises, delivered with guidance and intention.
-They are not expressive movement or free-form release, but specific sequences designed to restore balance and increase nervous system stability.
+They are not expressive movement or free-form release, rather specific sequences designed to restore balance and increase nervous system stability.

-Clients often report feeling more grounded and settled, improved clarity and a greater sense of internal steadiness.
+Clients often report feeling more grounded and settled, with improved clarity and a greater sense of internal balance.

 Trauma Release Exercises (TRE)